 Make sure you, your family, and employees know the location of overhead power lines, and use routes to avoid the lines when moving equipment.
 Do this every year, as equipment sizes and soil conditions may change.

 Avoid moving large equipment alone.
 Have someone watch as you move equipment to ensure you are clear of power lines.

 Electrical lines may also be underground.
 If you are planning an outdoor project that requires digging, always call 8-1-1 first.
 Utility companies will locate the underground lines they own.
 If you have private electrical lines buried around your home, contact a qualified person to locate these lines as well.

-Damage to cooperative-owned lines, poles, and other equipment can create dangerous situations, unnecessary power outages for you and other members, and cost a significant amount of money.
-In 2018, damage to cooperative-owned facilities caused by accidents cost the membership of the Cooperative nearly $70,000.
+Damage to cooperative-owned lines, poles, and other equipment can create dangerous situations, unnecessary power outages for you and other members, and cost the membership of the co-op a significant amount of money.

 Once again, I encourage you to be aware of power lines and other electrical equipment around your property.
 Look up.
 Look down.
 Look around.
 If you notice something potentially unsafe, give us a call.